Are you wondering, “Is Buenos Aires safe?”

 - Microcenter

-As a visitor to the city whether you are passing through for the day or spending more time here, it is likely that you’ll be spending some time in one of these neighborhoods.
+As a visitor to the city, whether you are passing through for the day or spending more time here, it is likely that you’ll spend time in one of these neighbourhoods.
+I suggest you look at the hotels in Recoleta while here.

-Now you’re aware of some of the events that could quite easily (or not so easily) happen, I invite you to look at my Buenos Aires safety tips.
+Now you’re aware of some of the events that could quite easily (or not so easily) happen, I invite you to look at my Buenos Aires safety tips below.

-I have written these tips to help you avoid the likelihood of being a victim of petty or low-level crime in the city.
+I have written these tips to help you avoid the likelihood of being a victim of petty or low-level crime in the city – which can (and does) happen.

-- Trust your gut, if somewhere gives you a bad feeling – don’t go.
+- Trust your gut!
+If somewhere gives you a bad feeling – turn back.

 - Avoid large crowds as much as you can – you never who awaits.